derodriguezat/gslh-parser/README.md

 # gslh-parser
-Google semantic location history parser.
+Parser for the google semantic location history.